↑

 Create!

-Stir in the garlic, tomato paste, and peppers.
+Stir in the garlic, tomato paste, onions and peppers.
 Cook until the peppers are just starting to soften, about 3-4 minutes.

 Pour in the coconut milk and add the sugar.
 Cover, leaving one end slightly open to vent, and cook for about 30-35 minutes, stirring occasionally.